-SLB has entered into derivative contracts that hedge the price of oil related to approximately

-% for the second quarter of 2025 for one of its Asset Performance Solutions ("APS") projects.
+SLB has entered into derivative contracts that hedge the price of oil related to approximately 75% of the projected oil production for the third and fourth quarters of 2024, approximately 50% for the first quarter of 2025, and approximately 25% for the second quarter of 2025 for one of its Asset Performance Solutions ("APS") projects.
 These contracts are accounted for as cash flow hedges, with changes in the fair value of the hedge recorded in Accumulated other comprehensive loss.
 Amounts recorded in Accumulated other comprehensive loss are reclassified to earnings in the same period or periods that the hedged item is recognized in earnings.